Sacrotuberous Ligament, TOC

 In this instance the ligament acts more in the manner of a tendon than in the way we normally conceive a ligament would act.

-While pressing inwards on the ITs causes counter nutation, a pulling inwards on the ASISs can cause the ITs to move outwards.
-This action could be driven by caudal fibers of the Transverse Abdominus pulling inwards on the ASICs.
+While pressing or pulling inwards on the ITs causes counter nutation, a pulling inwards on the ASICs via the lower fibers of the Transverse Abdominis can cause the ITs to move outwards.
 This same action creates a tendency for the PSIS, which are behind the SI joints, to move apart.
-This outward lateral movement of the PSISs is prevented by the Thoracolumbar Composite.
+This outward lateral movement of the PSISs is resisted by the Thoracolumbar Composite.

 The Thoracolumbar Composite spans the PSIS on both sides as well as attaching to the rear of the sacrum, Long Dorsal Sacroiliac and Sacrotuberous ligaments.
 It resists any tendency of the PSIS to move outwards and when the Transverse Abdominus are activated it actually helps to compress the SI Joints.